betheden/hebrew-grammar/content/participle_passive.rst

 .. include:: includes/participle_article.txt

+Passive participles express verbal action in either :ref:`passive voice<stem-voice-passive>` or :ref:`reflexive voice<stem-voice-reflexive>`.
+Passive voice means that the person/thing described by the participle receives the action expressed by the participle itself.
+Reflexive voice means that the person/thing described by the participle both performs and receives the action expressed by the participle itself.

 .. note:: Only the :ref:`Qal<stem_qal>` stem
           has a distinct passive form for the participle; in all other cases, the passive (or sometimes reflexive) meaning is determined by the :ref:`stem formation<stem>`